Skip navigation

 • Implement appropriate industrial emergency response procedures.

-• Inspect equipment or units to detect leaks and malfunctions, shutting equipment down if necessary.
+• Inspect equipment or units to detect leaks or malfunctions, shutting equipment down, if necessary.

 • Inventory supplies received and consumed.

-• Make minor repairs, and lubricate and maintain equipment, using hand tools.
+• Make minor repairs, lubricate, and maintain equipment, using hand tools.

 • Measure, weigh, and mix chemical ingredients, according to specifications.